-5.4 Are there any governmental initiatives to establish standards for creating, maintaining and sharing healthcare data in your jurisdiction?
+5.4 What laws or initiatives exist regarding standards for sharing healthcare data in your jurisdiction?

-Under the APPI, the provision of medical information to a third party requires the opt-in consent of the principal.
-However, the Next Generation Medical Infrastructure Act ("NGMIA") allows an opt-out process instead of opt-in consent for the provision of medical information to a certified entity performing anonymous processing of medical information to enhance the utilisation of Anonymously Processed Information in medical fields.
+Under the APPI, the provision/sharing of medical information to a third party (such as provision by a medical institution to a pharmaceutical company) requires the opt-in consent of the principal.
+However, the Next Generation Medical Infrastructure Act ("NGMIA") allows an opt-out process instead of opt-in consent for the collection and provision by a medical institution of medical information to a certified entity performing anonymous processing of medical information to enhance the utilisation of Anonymously Processed Information in medical fields.
 Since the 2023 amendment to the NGMIA, a similar regime also applies to Pseudonymously Processed Information in medical fields.
 It is expected that, in some respects, Pseudonymously Processed Information, where the deletion of outlier information is not required upon processing, may be more useful than Anonymously Processed Information in medical fields.

-5.5 What are the key issues to consider with respect to federated models of healthcare data sharing?
+5.5 What are the key issues, laws and regulations to consider with respect to federated models of healthcare data sharing?